Alexander Wiedemann, PhD

 About

-I am a Visiting Assistant Professor of Mathematics at Randolph-Macon College.
+I am an Assistant Professor of Mathematics and Computational Data Science at Hamline University.

-My areas of expertise are centered in spectral graph theory, linear algebra, operator theory, and mathematical physics, with a steadily increasing knowledge of data science.
+My areas of expertise are centered in graph theory, linear algebra, operator theory, and mathematical physics, increasingly with applications in data science.
 Broadly, I seek to understand the mathematical interplay between various continuous and discrete structures, always interested in potential applications thereof.

 Almost all of my research involves directed graphs in some way, and most can be considered applied to some degree.
 Personally, I tend to consider myself a theoretical mathematician who works on applied problems, using real-world data or physical models to glean insight into and motivate my theoretical work.